Skip to content

 Calendar Exclusions

 Pipelines can be excluded from running on specific days of the week or calendar dates.
-When excluded, the pipeline is completely dormant — no locks, no evaluation, no SLA alerts.
+When excluded, the pipeline is dormant – no evaluation, no SLA monitoring.

 Inline Exclusions